The e-merchant’s guide to Section 321

 1) Avoid delays

 One of the greatest advantages of using Section 321 with a maximum value of $800 of qualifying goods is the reduced paperwork requirement.
-With the logistics normalized for qualifying shipment, your items can pass through US customs without delays and limited paperwork since majority of the necessary information is already automated by fulfillment services.
+With the logistics normalized for qualifying shipment, your items can pass through US customs without delays and limited paperwork since most of the necessary information is already automated by an ecommerce fulfillment software.

 2) Reduced shipping costs